 6. Apply for planning permission

-If the work is classed as permitted development, you won’t need planning permission, but you may wish to apply for a certificate of lawful development, which proves the project is legal.
-If you do need planning permission, you will have to apply to the local council, and may need additional reports (see overleaf).
+If the work is classed as permitted development, you won’t need to apply for planning permission, but you may wish to apply for a certificate of lawful development, which proves the project is legal.
+If you do need planning permission, you will have to apply to the local council, and may need additional reports.
 Whichever route you are taking, you will need building regulations approval.
 It may be necessary to issue a party wall notice if you are building on or close to the boundary with a neighbour.

 7. Put the kitchen extension out to tender

-With the plans in place, you can go ahead and ask building contractors to tender for your extension work.
-Consider personal and professional recommendations, as well as through trade bodies such as the FMB (Federation of Master Builders), at fmb.org.uk.
+With the plans in place, you can go ahead and find reliable building contractors to tender for your extension work.
+Consider personal and professional recommendations, as well as through trade bodies such as the FMB (Federation of Master Builders).

 Arrange to meet at least three contractors and, to obtain estimates, send them the plans, construction drawings and specification documents, plus the contract you want to use, so they can quote as accurately as possible.